nwf/mcv-academic/README.md

 That is, a list of pairs `<abreviation>=<languagename>`.
 These languages are not necessarily the same as the ones declared in the main document.

 The declaration needs to be repeated as the processing of the styles (`.bbx`) is done at a different time than the `moderncvstyle`, so the macro is not available later.
-A more robust solution is needed.
+Thus, the robust solution is to use `setlanguages.sty` configuration file in which this macro is declared.

 ### Within your CV